snoyberg/posa-chapter/warp.md

-Use of lightweight threads makes it possible to write code with good clarity like traditional thread programming while keeping high performance (Fig XXX).
+Use of lightweight threads makes it possible to write code with good clarity like traditional thread programming while keeping high-performance (Fig XXX).

 ![User threads](4.png)